 '''

 class Counter(value=0)

-Bases: object

 '''

-helper class for implementing JIT_COUNT
+helper class for implementing JIT\COUNT

-We cannot use a simple integer for this, since integers are immutable, so if one imports JIT_COUNT from this module it would always stay at the fixed value it had when it was first imported.
+We cannot use a simple integer for this, since integers are immutable, so if one imports JIT\COUNT from this module it would always stay at the fixed value it had when it was first imported.
 The workaround would be to import the symbol every time the counter is read, but this is error-prone.
 Instead, we implement a thin wrapper class around an int, which only supports reading and incrementing the value.
 Since this object is now mutable it can be used easily.
 A disadvantage is that the object needs to be converted to int before it can be used in most expressions.

 '''

-Parameters

 value (int) -

-increment ()

-flat_idx (arr, i) '''

-helper function allowing indexing of scalars as if they arrays int | float | complex get_common_numba_dtype(args)

 '''

-• arr(ndarray)-

-• i(int)-

-'''
+increment()

+flat\idx (arr, i)

+helper function allowing indexing of scalars as if they arrays int | float | complex returns a numba numerical type in which all arrays can be represented

+- arr (ndarray) - - i(int)-